benjohnbarnes/Service/README.md

 }
 ```

-Service provides a consistent way to define both the external interfaces of these opaque boxes and also their internal implementation details.
+Service provides a consistent way to define both the external interfaces of these opaque "Service" boxes, as well as their internal implementation details.
 This helps you to test units that require services; test service implementation details; and reuse services between modules.

 # Rational